manasparanjape/Project5CS180/readme.md

         - checks if the given username exists already or not
         - if the given username is found, this method returns false, else true
       - responseGrading
+        - receives student username from user, and iterates through points array to find the given username
+        - once found, method prints the students messages and student receives a grade for that message
+        - adds the new information to the points array and updates the points file
+        - writeToPointsFile
-receives student username from user, and iterates through points array to find the given username once found, method prints the students messages and student receives a grade for that message adds the new information to the points array and updates the points file writeToPointsFile prints the information in the points array to the points file by using a delimiter of  “§§§” showDashboard displays the messages when they are sorted in order by highest upvote to lowest upvote sortUpvotesArray
+        - prints the information in the points array to the points file by using a delimiter of  “§§§”
+      - showDashboard
+        - displays the messages when they are sorted in order by highest upvote to lowest upvote
+      - sortUpvotesArray
-Sorts the arraylists by comparing the number of upvotes each message has received uses .get() method to access the number of upvotes uses a simple sorting algorithm assigning values to a temporary variable and switching the order of the messages if the previous message has more upvotes than the subsequent message
+        - Sorts the arraylists by comparing the number of upvotes each message has received
+        - uses .get() method to access the number of upvotes
+        - uses a simple sorting algorithm
+        - assigning values to a temporary variable and switching the order of the messages if the previous message has more upvotes than the subsequent message
-Course
+- Course
-Includes various methods which allow a student and teacher to interact with discussion forums
+    - Includes various methods which allow a student and teacher to interact with discussion forums
-Methods:
+    - Methods:
-readNewForumFile
+      - readNewForumFile
-takes input from the user for the file destination reads the file and appends it to a StringBuilder object called output
+        - takes input from the user for the file destination
+        - reads the file and appends it to a StringBuilder object called output

-readForumListFile
+      - readForumListFile
+        - reads all the lines in the discussionBoardsListFileName and appends it to an array list called output
+        - assigns the output value to an array list called forumList
+      - discussionForumExists
-reads all the lines in the discussionBoardsListFileName and appends it to an array list called output Assigns the output value to an array list called forumList discussionForumExists checks if the name is non-null and then checks if the forumList array list contains the forumName createForum
+        - checks if the name is non-null and then checks if the forumList array list contains the forumName
-Prompts the user regarding how they want to create the discussion board: enter the name of the forum via terminal or import text file with the forum name checks whether the course is non null and if it already exists in the forumList array list Adds the forum name to the array and also creates text files with the forum and course name for the messages, points, and upvotes .txt files deleteForum checks if the file is non-null and if it exists if it exists, it deletes all the files associated with that forum: messages, points, and upvotes rewrites all the discussion boards file names to the String Builder object called output viewPoints returns the points for a student for each forum opens the points txt file for the corresponding course and searches all the lines for if they contain the username of the given user the points for the user are tallied and printed out studentDiscussionForumOpened displays a list of discussion forums and asks the user which discussion forum they want to open creates a discussion forum object calls the showDiscussionForumMainMethodStudent() method teacherDiscussionForumOpened displays a list of discussion forums and asks the user which discussion forum they want to open creates a discussion forum object calls the showDiscussionForumMainMethodTeacher() method showDiscussionForumMainMethodStudent
+      - createForum
+        - Prompts the user regarding how they want to create the discussion board: enter the name of the forum via terminal or import text file with the forum name
+        - checks whether the course is non null and if it already exists in the forumList array list
+        - Adds the forum name to the array and also creates text files with the forum and course name for the messages, points, and upvotes .txt files
+      - deleteForum
+        - checks if the file is non-null and if it exists
+        - if it exists, it deletes all the files associated with that forum: messages, points, and upvotes
+        - rewrites all the discussion boards file names to the String Builder object called output
+      - viewPoints
+        - returns the points for a student for each forum
+        - opens the points txt file for the corresponding course and searches all the lines for if they contain the username of the given user
+        - the points for the user are tallied and printed out
+      - studentDiscussionForumOpened
+        - displays a list of discussion forums and asks the user which discussion forum they want to open
+        - creates a discussion forum object
+        - calls the showDiscussionForumMainMethodStudent() method
+      - teacherDiscussionForumOpened
+        - displays a list of discussion forums and asks the user which discussion forum they want to open
+        - creates a discussion forum object
+        - calls the showDiscussionForumMainMethodTeacher() method
+      - showDiscussionForumMainMethodStudent
-Gives the student 5 choices for action: print messages, post messages, reply to a post, upvote a message, or exit showDiscussionForumMainMethodTeacher
+        - Gives the student 5 choices for action: print messages, post messages, reply to a post, upvote a message, or exit
+      - showDiscussionForumMainMethodTeacher
-Gives the teacher 7 choices for action: print messages, post messages, reply to a post, grade a response, change the forum topic, show dashboard, or exit
+        - Gives the teacher 7 choices for action: print messages, post messages, reply to a post, grade a response, change the forum topic, show dashboard, or exit
-Account
+- Account
-The account class gives a list of options for the user, depending on whether the user is a teacher or a student.
+  - The account class gives a list of options for the user, depending on whether the user is a teacher or a student.
 Teacher can create, open a course or exit the program, and students can either open a course or exit the program
-Methods:
+  - Methods:
-teacherMainMethod
+    - teacherMainMethod
+      - gives the teacher three options: create course, open course, or exit
+      - calls on the createCourse() or openCourse() method accordingly
+    - studentMainMethod
+      - gives the student two options: open a course or exit
+      - calls on the openCourse() method accordingly
+    - accountMainMethod
-gives the teacher three options: create course, open course, or exit calls on the createCourse() or openCourse() method accordingly studentMainMethod gives the student two options: open a course or exit calls on the openCourse() method accordingly accountMainMethod decides which method to run in the main method depending on whether the user is a student or a teacher
+      - decides which method to run in the main method depending on whether the user is a student or a teacher